 It must be administered within 3-4.5 hours of symptoms onset.
 After ensuring all eligibility criteria are met, administer 0.9 mg/kg for 60 minutes, up to a maximum of 90 mg.

-Common side effects of Alteplase include allergic reaction and bleeding.
+Common side effects of Alteplase include allergic reactions and bleeding.

 Common dosing schedule: